 There are 2 main approaches to optimizing drug therapy in the elderly:

-Because the risk of adverse drug effects is high, overprescribing has been targeted as a major problem in the treatment of the elderly.
+Because the risk of adverse drug effects is higher, overprescribing (polypharmacy) has been targeted as a major problem for the elderly.
 However, underprescribing appropriate drugs must also be avoided.

-Last full review/revision September 2009 by J. Mark Ruscin, PharmD
+Last full review/revision June 2014 by J. Mark Ruscin, PharmD; Sunny A. Linnebur, PharmD, FCCP, BCPS, CGP